 Taiwan is steadily catching up with its Asian neighbors as a choice travel destination for Filipinos, even more so with the forthcoming visa-free entry policy for Philippine passport holders and other Southeast Asian countries.
-Its location usually excludes it from the usual Southeast Asian backpacking route, but with its efficient transport system, numerous night markets, awe-inspiring architecture, rising art districts, wide spectrum of shopping options, and most of all, the relaxed and accommodating locals, I firmly believe that Taiwan will rise up and be one of the top destinations in Asia in the coming years.
+Its location usually excludes it from the usual Southeast Asian backpacking route, but with its efficient transport system, numerous night markets, awe-inspiring architecture, rising art districts, a wide spectrum of shopping options, and most of all, the relaxed and accommodating locals, I firmly believe that Taiwan will rise up and be one of the top destinations in Asia in the coming years.

 One surprising fact about Taiwan that travelers, especially the budget-conscious ones, would be delighted to know is that most products and services in Taiwan, if not all, are relatively cheaper compared to other developed Asian countries such as Singapore, Hong Kong, South Korea, and Japan.
 Whether it’s your first time visiting the country or not, Taipei, the capital and the biggest city, offers a delightful buffet of budget-friendly and, wait for it, FREE attractions and activities that you can surely enjoy.
 Here is a list of some of the places to visit in Taipei and nearby areas for FREE.